thecarp/dactyl-keyboard/doc/tutorial-1c.md

 ![A fourth hole](img/butty/mcu-1-default.png)

-⤤ Now, where is the MCU?
+⤤ Where is the MCU?
 You can’t see it.
 Instead, there’s a new hole in Butty’s front, to about a third of the way up the south wall.

 The reason why we cannot see the MCU is not the same as the reason we could not see Butty at first, in part 1 of this tutorial.
 The MCU is there in the model,